Thanksgiving: A Time for Togetherness

 - 4 min read

-It wasn’t a phase or a passing curiosity- it was thoughtful, intentional decision rooted in health and personal conviction.
+Then, about 12 ½ years ago, something changed.
+Marty decided to adopt a plant-based lifestyle.
+It wasn’t a phase or a passing curiosity; it was a thoughtful, intentional decision rooted in health and personal conviction.
 I supported him completely.
-But as November rolled around that first year, we both realized we were facing an unexpected emotional and practical question:
+But as November rolled around that first year, we both faced an unexpected emotional and practical question:

-What happens to Thanksgiving when the host no longer eats- or wants to cook – the turkey?
+What happens to Thanksgiving when the host no longer eats—or wants to cook—the turkey?

 Marty gently told me that he did not feel right preparing for it anymore.
 So, without hesitation, I told him I would take it on.
 After all, traditions evolve, but love and partnership stay steady.
 Still, I didn’t want him to feel like a guest at his own table.
 Thanksgiving, to us, has never just been about the turkey.
 It is about belonging.

-And then there was the unbelievable mushroom gravy- which I cannot make enough of every year.
-It is so rich, velvety, deeply flavorful, so good that meat eaters found themselves spooning it over everything on their plates.
+One of the first successes was a plant-based lentil loaf—hearty, savory, and satisfying even to devoted meat-eaters.
+Alongside it, we baked cornbread muffins, the kind that disappear quickly from the basket.
+And then there was the unbelievable mushroom gravy—which I cannot make enough of every year.
+It is so rich, velvety, and deeply flavorful that meat-eaters found themselves spooning it over everything on their plates.

 It’s about who feels welcome to sit and join us.